Arya4647/MathBoard/README.md

 - import forumales with one example in forumla folder
 - A parrellel function for us circuit designers
 - display: to add [some explaination]
+- undersroce for subsrcipt
+- some shortcut refer variables.js for all
 ## Features I wanted to add but could because of end of college holiday
 - Using derivative function math.js
 - support if vectors and matrixs